GLIGEN: Open-Set Grounded Text-to-Image Generation: Related Work

 \paragraph{Image generation from layouts.} Given bounding boxes labeled with object categories, the task is to generate a corresponding image~\cite{Zhao2019ImageGF,lostgan,lostgan2,Sylvain2021ObjectCentricIG,Li2021ImageSF,Jahn2021HighResolutionCS,Yang2022ModelingIC}, which is the reverse task of object detection.
 Layout2Im~\cite{Zhao2019ImageGF} formulated the problem and combined a VAE object encoder, an LSTM~\cite{Hochreiter1997LongSM} object fuser, and an image decoder to generate the image, using global and object-level adversarial losses~\cite{Goodfellow2014GenerativeAN} to enforce realism and layout correspondence.
 LostGAN~\cite{lostgan,lostgan2} generates a mask representation which is used to normalize features, taking inspiration from StyleGAN~\cite{Karras2019ASG}.
 LAMA~\cite{Li2021ImageSF} improves the intermediate mask quality for better image quality.
 Transformer~\cite{NIPS2017_3f5ee243} based methods~\cite{Jahn2021HighResolutionCS,Yang2022ModelingIC} have also been explored.
 Critically, existing layout2image methods are closed-set, \ie, they can only generate limited localized visual concepts observed in the training set such as the 80 categories in COCO.
 In contrast, our method represents the first work for \emph{open-set} grounded image generation.
 A concurrent work ReCo~\cite{Reco} also demonstrates open-set abilities by building upon a pretraned Stable Diffusion model~\cite{LDM}.
 However, it finetunes the original model weights, which has the potential to lead to knowledge forgetting.
-Furthermore, it only demonstrates box grounding results whereas we also show image and keypoint grounding results.
+Furthermore, it only demonstrates box grounding results whereas we show results on more modalities as shown in the Figure~\ref{fig:teaser}.

 \paragraph{Other conditional image generation.} For GANs, various conditioning information have been explored; \eg, text~\cite{attngan,dfgan,zhou2022lafite2}, box~\cite{Zhao2019ImageGF,lostgan,lostgan2}, semantic masks~\cite{spade,collagegan}, images~\cite{cyclegan,stargan,mixnmatch}.
 For diffusion models, LDM~\cite{LDM} proposes a unified approach for conditional generation by injecting the condition via cross-attention layers.
 Palette~\cite{Saharia2022PaletteID} performs image-to-image tasks using diffusion models.
 These models are usually trained from scratch independently.
 In our work, we investigate how to build upon existing models pretrained on large-scale web data, to enable new open-set grounded image generation capabilities in a cost-effective manner.